Rules

 Tournament Structure

-- Both virtual and in-person teams will take the Power Round asynchronously
+- In-person and Virtual teams may take the Power Round asynchronously before the NET26 weekend.

 Curriculum Breakdown